cfpb/design-system/docs/pages/expandables.md

           * {string} The text of the expandable’s label.
       - variation_name: Padded expandable
-        variation_description: A variation with a padded label.
-This also shows what an icon in the header text looks like.
+        variation_description: A variation with a padded label and larger text.
+This also shows what an icon in the header text looks like, which should be wrapped in a `o-expandable_icon` class.
         variation_code_snippet: >-
           <div class="o-expandable
                       o-expandable__padded